Job #: 2015-31

 Graduation from an accredited four-year college or university, preferably with a degree in business administration, government, public administration, public relations or a related field.
 One year of relevant experience preferred.
 Experience and education may be substituted for each other on a year-for-year basis.
 Must have strong computer, oral and written communication skills.
 Knowledge of Congressional and/or state legislature/agency procedures, public policy initiatives, and laws and regulatory activities preferred.
 State of Texas experience preferred.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- Skill in collecting and analyzing data.
+- Skill in negotiation.

-- Skill in organization.
+- Skill in the use of personal computers.

 - Skill in developing and making presentations.